CALL FOR PAPERS

 Teaching Tanakh

 In one form or another, the study of Tanakh drives much of Jewish education.
 Whether Bible stories in early childhood, parashat hashavua in elementary school, or Humash and Navi in the older grades, Tanakh is a central pillar of Jewish education from early childhood through adulthood.
 The teaching of Tanakh, however, is intertwined with a multitude of challenges—technical, conceptual, and theological.
-This volume of the journal is devoted to addressing those.
+This volume of the journal is devoted to addressing these challenges.
 We are interested in articles which address questions including (but not limited to) the following:

 • What are our goals in teaching Tanakh?